 Students will use a topical and interdisciplinary approach to an understanding of Western culture.
 Students will examine the art, literature, drama, history, and music regarding some aspect of human behavior such as war, crime, evil, marriage, disease, etc.

 + HUM 103

 INTRODUCTION TO HUMANITIES III

-Students will learn about literature, history, language, geography, music and art of a particular human culture.
+music and art of a particular human culture.